 Medical device incident reporting & investigation scheme (IRIS)

-A medical device is any material instrument, apparatus, appliance, implant etc including any component part or accessory including software, and in-vitro diagnostics, which is used in health care.4
+A medical device is any material instrument, apparatus, appliance, implant etc including any component part or accessory including software, and in-vitro diagnostics, which is used in health care.1

-Everyone should be encouraged to report any adverse event or potential adverse event with a medical device.
+Everyone should be encouraged to report any adverse event or near (potential) adverse event with a medical device.

-"Adverse Event Reporting is the communication of an adverse event or incident to those who are likely to provide or contribute to a constructive response."5
+"Adverse Event Reporting is the communication of an adverse event or incident to those who are likely to provide or contribute to a constructive response."2

 An effective adverse event reporting system determines which adverse events should be reported and to whom, and provides a mechanism to make, act on, and track reports, and to track any corrective actions.
 Effective systems assist with preventing adverse events from recurring.